arturmatlega/instalguru-blog-en/_drafts/how-to-connect-two-way-switch-easy-two-way-switch-diagram.md

 ### How to connect a three way light switch?

 As already mentioned, **it is possible to wire more than only two light switches for the same light source.** To do this, one needs to use a three way light switch.
 The scheme of such connection is not much different from the two way switch diagram - there is a third switch between the two external ones.
-The number of intermediate switches is unlimited and it can be adjusted as needed.
+The number of intermediate switches is unlimited, and it can be adjusted as needed.
 Thanks to this one will be able to turn off the staircase light while being in another room.

 **See the three way light switch diagram presented below:**